History of Spain (1975–present): Road to elections (1975–1977)

 As these events unfolded, a lesser amnesty was conceded to political prisoners of the old regime.
+A wide amnesty was proclaimed on 17 March 1977.
 Next, Suárez took it upon himself to reform the Cortes and to establish the legal framework for the elections.
 Suárez's new government wrote the Political Reform Act in 1977.
 It called for the Cortes to be divided into two Chambers, consisting of a Congress with 350 members and a Senate with 201.
 After being pressured by the King and by Suárez, the Cortes signed their own demise and approved the reform, which was held to test with a popular referendum.
 An overwhelming majority approved the change (94% in favour).

 This law required the government to convoke general elections, but it had to legalise political parties first.
 They were in fact legalised soon after, with the limitation that their manifestos had to abide by the law.
 On 23 March 1977, the laws regulating elections were published in the BOE, thus officially coming into effect.
-A wide amnesty was also proclaimed on 17 March.

 Violence was not uncommon.
 The most striking event was the 1977 Atocha massacre, where five people working for Comisiones Obreras (a trade union affiliated to the Communist Party) were murdered by right-wing extremists.
 There was also violence from left-wing groups, like ETA (which continued to campaign violently for the independence of the Basque Country) or new groups like GRAPO, a Maoist group, or MPAIAC, a Canarian independence group.

 The Spanish Communist Party was legalised on Holy Saturday (9 April) to prevent the military from reacting.
 This led to the resignation of the Minister of the Navy and an Army General.
 Santiago Carrillo, the Communist Party Secretary, had renounced republicanism and the Republican flag.

 On 14 May, don Juan de Borbón renounced his rights to the throne in favour of Juan Carlos in La Zarzuela.
 Shortly after, Torcuato Fernández-Miranda resigned due to political differences with Adolfo Suárez.
 Fernández Miranda wanted to establish a system similar to that of the United States, with a centre-left and a centre-right party alternating in power.